HrithikaDodia/SpecGrav/README.md

 Convolutional Neural Network is used and it's structure can be found [here](https://github.com/HrithikaDodia/SpecGrav/blob/master/hrithika_model.py) and trained it [here](https://github.com/HrithikaDodia/SpecGrav/blob/master/train.ipynb).

+Trained new model on spectrograms of gravitational waves injected in real LIGO noise.

 Creds:
 LALSUITE by LIGO